 The restaurant menu features a range of international and pan-Asian dishes, with vegan and vegetarian options.

-Azul Beach Club entry fees: Free entry with purchase of food and drinks.
+Azul Beach Club entrance fee: Free entry with the purchase of food and drinks.

 Cabana/daybed – min. spend IDR 500, 000

 Sunlounger – from min. spend IDR 150, 000

 Pod – min. purchase of food & beverage at IDR 500, 000